 Normalize Feedback

 Feedback is a good thing!
-As a manager, you oversee the entire workings of the office.
-If you don’t affirm excellent work and drive development, then why are you there?
+As a manager, you oversee the entire office.
+Why are you there without affirming excellent work and driving development?

-Many employees dread receiving feedback, though.
-Many managers dread doling it out.
-However, when the feedback is constructive and given with sensitivity and thoughtfulness, even the toughest words are handled well.
+Many employees dread receiving feedback, though, and many managers dread doling it out.
+However, when constructive feedback is given with sensitivity and thoughtfulness, even the toughest words are handled well.

 One of the best ways for feedback to act as a morale boost is to encourage people to seek it out themselves.
 This allows them to own their growth and development.
-People who see themselves as a partner in their improvement often enjoy the process.
+People who see themselves as partners in their improvement often enjoy the process.

 Before projects or tasks, meet with people and ask them about their vision for the plan.
 What are they looking forward to completing?
 Where do they need more direction or guidance?
 Is there anything about the project goals that they think needs to change?

 Then, follow up as the project moves along.
-Check in each week or at regular intervals.
-Encourage your team members to ask for feedback even before they complete work so that they know they’re on the right track.
+Check-in each week or at regular intervals.
+Encourage your team members to ask for feedback before they complete work to ensure they’re on the right track.
 This boosts morale and gives them positive energy to move forward.

 A morale boost is inevitable when people see their progress and success.
 Even if they had to navigate some obstacles, it feels good to overcome them and make it to the other side.
 Assure your employees that you are in their corner, no matter what.